BleachBit Documentation

 bleachbit --shred "C:\Microsoft Exchange\Top Secret Emails\"

-Wiping free space
+Wiping empty space

-bleachbit --wipe-free-space ~/.cache/
+bleachbit --wipe-empty-space ~/.cache/

-Wiping free space does not change how much free space is left, when the process is done.
+Wiping free empty space does not change how much free space is left, when the process is done.
 For example, if you start with 10GB free, then you will still have 10GB free when the process is done.

 cron example (Linux)

-To vacuum Firefox each night at 03:00, run:
+To vacuum Firefox each night at 03:00, run this to edit cron jobs:

 crontab -e